Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 8 Mandating security recommendations

-The OAuth2 standards include various security considerations and additional best practices are being drafted.
-As this profile is intended for broad usage in situations were sensitive data is being exchanged, any compliant implementation should be secure and privacy friendly by default.
+The OAuth2 standards include various security considerations.
+Additional best practices are being drafted.
+As this profile is intended for broad usage in situations where sensitive data is being exchanged, any compliant implementation should be secure and privacy friendly by default.

-As a result, a few not-so-secure options are explicitly excluded and more secure options required or recommended.
+As a result, a few not-so-secure options are explicitly prohibited and more secure options required or recommended.
 These include:
 - access tokens in URL query string, as this can have security and privacy implications.
 - validation of parameters, as counter measure
 - PSS padding in signing methods, see Detailed rationale 4
 - Usage of PKCE, see Detailed rationale 7

 ## 9 Embedding certificates

 The party offering the JWT token has a choice to either include an embedded certificate chain (<code>x5c</code>) or include a url that points to the certificate chain (<code>x5u</code>).
 Parties receiving and validating JWT tokens may need to be able to support both <code>x5c</code> and <code>x5u</code>.
 The choice between <code>x5c</code> and <code>x5u</code> entails a trade-off.
 Including the certificate chain in JWT tokens makes for longer tokens (around 1kB for tokens with url, versus around 5kB for tokens with a single embedded certificate).
 Also, having the certificates accessible over URLs creates the possibility of establishing the necessary PKI infrastructure for encrypted message exchange.
 However, certificates accessible by url introduce (possibly undesired) run-time dependence on an on-line resource.
-Also, detecting and supporting both options makes for more complex caching and token validation logic.
+Also, detecting and supporting both options makes for more complex token validation logic.